redhat-openstack/website/source/uncategorized/midonet-integration.html.md

 NOTE: Make sure Selinux is disabled (or set to permissive) and both FirewallD and/or IPTables are disabled!

-#### Make sure your OS is up to date

-Run yum update to make sure the system is running the latest packages.
-This is required:

-      yum update -y

-Once this is finished:

-      reboot

 #### Enabling RDO repositories

 Enable the EDO repositories using the following command (as root):